Sr. Director of Finance

 Applications will be accepted until our ideal candidate is identified.
 To be considered, submit your résumé, cover letter and salary requirements through our hiring site.

 FoodCorps pays salaries that are competitive with nonprofits of our budget size and geographic location, and offers generous vacation and medical benefits, 401(k) matching, professional development funds and a sabbatical policy.
-This position is a Sr. Director role with a salary range beginning at $110,000.00 per year.
+This position is a Sr. Director role with a salary range beginning at $125,000.00 per year.
+Please note salary range is specific to region.

 People of color, people with disabilities, veterans and LGBTQ candidates are strongly encouraged to apply.
 FoodCorps is committed to a diverse workplace, and to supporting our staff with ongoing career development opportunities.
 FoodCorps is an equal opportunity employer and does not discriminate in its employment decisions.
 FoodCorps provides reasonable accommodations to applicants and employees as required by law.